noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 10/1/2023 02:38 wake up with electroshock torture, couldn't sleep.
 Just start to work, thank to me I'm a professional and I've got work at all time!
 Good morning Vietnam!

+- 10/1/2023 11:11 as today I've got an important session to present a work of mine for a great customer, the idiot of Francesca and some Genoese high standing people have wake up me at 2.30 AM, next now they are stalking me without stopping a minute.
+Those people only play with something that simply doesn't exist.

+- 10/1/2023 21:06 as I stopped to work Francesca, as usual is doing that bitch, grow up level of torture.
+This time is the time of Mafia, this stupid start to play threats of Cosa Nostra.
+One of her favorites songs.
+This moron, a marquees, start with sexual harass, forced marriage, kidnapping, beating, cocaine, torture, human trade and always land into the Sicilian cancer: Cosa Nostra.
+Good Job idiot.

+- 10/1/2023 23:09 and at least but not last this idiot saying: "my job is to make you commit suicide".
+Go to suck some cocks idiot.
+Good night.

+- 11/1/2023 21:10 It's five years that every time that I eat Francesca apply immediately after electromagnetic charges to my stomach.
+Digestion became heavy and body fell tired.
+Francesca think to let victim of forty years, the apotheosis of human kind, fell sick and tired like an old man.
+Stupid addicted stop your drug abuse.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)